Bi-Lagrangian structures and Teichm\"uller theory: Applications to Teichmüller theory

 \subsection{\texorpdfstring{Affine bundle structure of $\CPS$}{Affine bundle structure of CP(S)}}

-One of the striking features of the deformation space of complex projective structures $\CPS$ is that the ``forgetful projection'' $p \colon \CPS \to \TS$ is a holomorphic affine bundle, with underlying vector bundle $\upT ^* \TS$ \textit{i.e.} the holomorphic cotangent bundle to Teichmüller space.
-The affine structure in the fibers of $p^{-1}(X)$ is not obvious: it is constructed from a differential operator called the Schwarzian derivative.
-Refer to \autoref{subsec:CPS} for details on these facts.
-We prove in \autoref{thm:SchwarzianAffine} below that this affine structure can instead be defined easily using symplectic geometry: is just the Bott affine structure in the leaves of a Lagrangian foliation as in \autoref{thm:ComplexLagrangianAffine}.
+One of the striking features of the deformation space of complex projective structures $\CPS$ is that the ``forgetful projection'' $p \colon \CPS \to \TS$ is a holomorphic affine bundle.
+The affine structure in the fibers of $p^{-1}(X)$ is not obvious: it is constructed from a differential operator called the Schwarzian derivative (see \autoref{subsec:CPS}).
+We prove in \autoref{thm:SchwarzianAffine} below that this affine structure can instead be defined easily using symplectic geometry: is just the Bott affine structure in the leaves of a Lagrangian foliation (\autoref{thm:ComplexLagrangianAffine}).

 \begin{lemma} The forgetful projection $p \colon \CPS \to \TS$ is a holomorphic Lagrangian fibration. \end{lemma}